tylermercer/personal-website/src/content/pages/about.md

 I also love learning about different technologies, architectures, and tools that can help me achieve this.
-I am firmly against the "use one tool for everything" approach that can often be seen in today's web development industry.
+I am firmly against the "use one tool for everything" approach that can often be seen in today’s web development industry.

 While I have dabbled in native development in the past, nowadays I am firmly web-first.
 That might seem contradictory with my previous statement about